Bailee Madison Goes Full Cowboy in the Trailer For A Cinderella Story: Starstruck - E! Online

 The new movie comes from writer and director Michelle Johnston, who wrote Christmas Wish a directed both Christmas Wish and If the Shoe Fits.
 Dylan Sellers also returns as producer for the sixth time.

-The film does not yet have a premiere date, but look for it this summer on Digital and DVD from Warner Bros Home Entertainment.
+The film does not yet have a premiere date, but look for it this summer on Digital from Warner Bros Home Entertainment.